jyuenger/Tierwriter/README.md

 - Five decorative 3mm thick acrylic top plates, one for each row (AI files for lasercutting in the Plates/Tops folder; will fit MX or Alps build)
 - 3mm thick acrylic base plate (AI file for lasercutting in the Plates/Bottom Plate folder)
 - PLA rear wall (STL file for 3D printing in the STLs folder)
+- Outer shell (based upon [a design](https://cults3d.com/en/3d-model/gadget/mini-typewriter-phone-stand) by fresnelTHz) (STL file for 3D pringing in the STLs folder).
+Note that if you choose to use the outer shell, you must omit the base plate and rear wall to fit.

 You'll have a couple leftover switches, diodes, and Amoebas; the 70 count factors in spares.